-Oliver Evans, Commercial Director: I have to admit to loving both skiing and snowboarding.
+Oliver Evans, Product & Operations Director: I have to admit to loving both skiing and snowboarding.
 I began skiing aged 7, but 12 years later, snowboarding burst onto the scene with its baggy neon clothes and carefree attitude and I was hooked.
 I love both in equal measure but without snowboarding, skiing wouldn’t be half as much fun.
 Here’s why:

 - Sidecut – one word whose importance cannot be underestimated.
 In the mid 1990s, Elan copied the sidecut from snowboards and “parabolic skis” signalled the birth of the skiing revolution.
 Skiers gradually realised that size wasn’t everything and skis became wider, shorter and a lot more fun